vanhuyz/CycleGAN-TensorFlow/README.md

 ## Inference
-After exporting model, you can use it to inference as follow:
+After exporting model, you can use it for inference.
+For example:

 ```bash
 python export_graph.py --model pretrained/apple2orange.pb \